 It’s like an internal tug-of-war with a sentimental longing for the familiar on one side and inquisitiveness for the new on the other.
 Does it happen to you, too?
 I think it’s called a bittersweet goodbye.

 After nine weeks in beautiful South Africa, it was time to enter Namibia, passing from the Orange River on the border to the Fish River Canyon in Namibia.

 You’re not going to believe this, but I chose to do so in a fashion that I haven’t done in eight years.
-I joined an overland safari and I would be on the truck for 35 days.
+I joined an overland safari, and I would be on a truck for 35 days.

 That would be 35 days of camping in a tent, without a bed, 35 days of doing chores like helping with cooking and cleaning, and 35 days of living out of a locker on a truck.
 It would mean 35 days of someone else doing the planning, and being surrounded by other people, not so solo anymore.
 Yes, 35 whole days.

 Generally everything I do is solo and independent.
 I don’t like tours and am really not a fan of excessive hand-holding.
 However, I did my homework on this one and realized that if I wanted to see Namibia and the surrounding countries, it was the only safe option.

 I am adventurous, but I’m not stupid.
 Traveling solo across Asia with its bus system and big populations is not the same as driving a car solo across a barren, shade and water-free desert without any mechanical know-how when the possibility of seeing another car pass by is slim and cellular signal is nil.